Udet U 3

-The Udet U 3 was a small, low-power sport aircraft developed in Gerrmany in the early 1920s as an improved version of the Udet U 1.
+The Udet U 3 was a small, low-power sport aircraft developed in Germany in the early 1920s as an improved version of the Udet U 1.

 Some confusion exists today around the Udet U 3 and U 4 designations.
 In an article written in 1925, Udet Flugzeugbau chief designer Hans Henry Herrmann attaches the U 3 designation to the Udet aircraft that competed in air races in Argentina in 1923.
 Photographs of this aircraft show it to be a single-seater, although a contemporary account of the aircraft describes it as a two-seater, At least two later reference works apply the U 4 designation to the aircraft that raced in Argentina. while a contemporary photo of an aircraft entered on the German registry as a U 4 (D-203, registered to Bäumer Aero in Hamburg) shows a radial-powered two-seater with a forward fuselage contoured very differently from the aircraft that raced in Argentina.

 Attempting to reconcile the various discrepancies, aviation historian Olaf Bichel speculates that the U 3 and U 4 might have been very closely related designs, and even possibly that they were convertible between single-seat and two-seat configurations via a removable fairing over the forward cockpit.
 When Bichel wrote his monograph on the various Udet-produced aircraft, no separate specifications were available for the U 4.